This is Part 1 of the ultimate guide to fixing hand numbness from ulnar nerve compression in 2021.

-- Do you have numbness, tingling or burning down into your ring and pinky finger?
+- Do you have numbness, tingling or change if skin sensation down into your ring and pinky finger?

 - Is it worse at night or while sitting?

-- Is your hand numbness dependant on your position or posture?
+- Is your hand numbness dependent on your position or posture?

 - Does your hand numbness get better or “come and go?”

-In my experience, for some cases, numbness can be reduced within a matter of minutes!
+In my experience, for some cases, numbness can be reduced within a matter of minutes, if caught early when numbness comes and goes!

 I was able to find the location and release it quickly, which is why I don’t have long-term damage.
 Thank God for that.